 NTIA’s oversight of the IANA function is documented in Section II of this proposal and includes the following roles:

-Establishment of PTI: Post-transition establishment of a PTI as an affiliate of ICANN, thus benefiting from the existing accountability mechanisms and prevention of capture, including by governments.
+Establishment of PTI: Post-transition establishment of PTI as an affiliate of ICANN, thus benefiting from the existing accountability mechanisms and prevention of capture, including by governments.

-Root Zone Management Process Administrator for changes to the Root Zone: The CWG-Stewardship’s recommends that the approval function of the NTIA for changes to the Root Zone and its WHOIS database should not be replaced post-transition.
+Root Zone Management Process Administrator for changes to the Root Zone: The CWG-Stewardship recommends that the approval function of the NTIA for changes to the Root Zone and its WHOIS database should not be replaced post-transition.

-Root Zone Management Process Administrator for changes to the Root Zone environment (such as the introduction of DNSSEC): The CWG-Stewardship recommends that this approval function be maintained via a multi-stakeholder process, which will not be government-led or an inter-governmental organization.
+Root Zone Management Process Administrator for changes to the Root Zone environment (such as the introduction of DNSSEC): The CWG-Stewardship recommends that this approval function be maintained via a multi-stakeholder process, which will not be government-led or an inter-governmental organization solution.

-IANA Functions Contract Administrator: This was the NTIA’s oversight of the IANA Functions Contract, which will be replaced and augmented by the CSC and the IFR, which will not be government-led or an inter-governmental organization.
+IANA Functions Contract Administrator: This was the NTIA’s oversight of the IANA Functions Contract, which will be replaced and augmented by the CSC and the IFR, which will not be government-led or an inter-governmental organization solution.

 Community Process